ElyseWyatt/React-Boilerplate/README.md

 # React boilerplate. #

-A React boilerplate for creating new projects.
+A React boilerplate to use for new stuff.